 The best way to understand what GC is is by looking at what it is not.

 While GC carries the entire price range of super-cheap to super-expensive guitars and everywhere in between, it is not a boutique guitar shop.
 You are not going to get the ultra-personal attention that a super-high-end retailer such as Fretted Americana would give you.
 FA sells almost nothing but rare vintage electrics, and yeah, pretty much everything in their shop is museum-quality very-desirable stuff.
 We're talking about guitars that start at $1,000 and go up from there (all the way up into the $200,000 range).
 This is obviously a far cry from GC that has guitars that start at under 100 bucks.

-Now while true that GC has a "Platinum" category for the expensive stuff as well as guitars well over $200,000 like this 1960 Les Paul they're selling at the time I write this, that's not what most people go into a GC for.
+Now while true that GC has a "Platinum" category for the expensive stuff as well as guitars well over $200,000 like a 1960 Les Paul they're selling at the time I write this, that's not what most people go into a GC for.
 People go to GC to get deals first, as in to buy guitars at a discount.

 What I'm basically saying is that you're not going to get ultra-personal attention when going in to GC to buy a Squier guitar.
 I mean, yeah, the staff gives you proper attention and all that, but it's not like you're spending a ton of money in there.

 I'm going to assume for the moment that you're the type of person like me who doesn't have a lot of money, but wants a good experience at GC.
 Fortunately, this is stupidly easy to do.

 What I do when I spot a new or used guitar I want from GC on their web site, the first thing I do is PRINT THAT before trucking on down there.
 Every new item has an item number, and evey used item has a listing number.
 That printout, which states the make/model and the item/listing number GC's staff needs, allows a sales dude or sales girl to quickly look up the guitar in the computer and find it so you can try the thing out.